 Falling in Love Again

 It was through Katie that Sarah met her soon-to-be husband – a surprise because she was surrendered to a single life!
-Marty lived in Sedona, Arizona and was a devout meditator.
-She moved to Sedona and opened the McLean Meditation Institute, a destination meditation center that offered daily meditations, meditation training classes, and weekend self-discovery retreats, as well as hosting spiritual conferences and mindfulness training events for leaders and teams.
+Marty was a friend of Katie’s who lived in Sedona, Arizona.
+He was also a devout meditator.
+Eventually, Sarah moved to Sedona and opened the McLean Meditation Institute, a destination meditation center that offered daily meditations, meditation training classes, and weekend self-discovery retreats, as well as hosting spiritual conferences and mindfulness training events for leaders and teams.

 Falling in Love with Teaching